 Certain countries may require certain documentation before the items are sent.
 If the necessary information is not provided, this may result in delays in the order.

 - Where can I find custom forms?

-Etsy collects and remits GST on certain orders shipped into Australia.
+Etsy collects and remits GST on certain orders delivered to Australia.
 Learn more about GST on Etsy.

 Information for sellers

-If you’re a seller located outside of Australia who ships a package to a buyer in Australia that is less than or equal to $1,000 AUD, and you ship using a commercial carrier, such as Fedex, you may need to include the information below to ensure the buyer receives their order without delay:
+If you’re a seller located outside of Australia who delivers a package to a buyer in Australia that is less than or equal to $1,000 AUD, and you deliver using a commercial carrier, such as Fedex, you may need to include the information below to ensure the buyer receives their order without delay:

 - Etsy’s Australian Reference Number (ARN): 3000 0920 7152

-- The item(s) total, shipping costs, GST charged, and full order total.
+- The item(s) total, postage costs, GST charged, and full order total.

 Australian customs authorities may look at the customs form to confirm that GST was paid on the order.
-Multiple items purchased in the same order should be shipped in the same package.
+Multiple items purchased in the same order should be dispatched in the same package.